AnyaP/apotapenko.com/source/research.md

 *"You shall now a word by the company it keeps" (Firth, 1957)*.

-I am curently working on different methods of distribtutional semantics.
+I am currently working on different methods of distributional semantics.
-I find it facinating that people (and machines) can learn meaning of words just by their contexts.
+I find it fascinating that people (and machines) can learn meaning of words just by their contexts.

-Prior to that I was working on Probabilistic Topic Models and particularly non-Bayesyan approach of Additive Regularization that enables meeting multiple requirements for a model in practice.
+Prior to that I was working on Probabilistic Topic Models and particularly non-Bayesian approach of Additive Regularization that enables meeting multiple requirements for a model in practice.

 More broadly, I am interested in Natural Language Processing and Machine Learning techniques.

 <br />